Saulkrasti: History

 The earliest data about the territory are stone axes found around Inčupe and Pēterupe, which show that the territory was populated from at least the newer ice age.
 The first written mention of populated places in the Saulkrasti territory are documented in the Livonian Chronicle of Henry.
-The territory overlapped with Livonian Metsopole and Kubesele populated place, and some today's names are inherited from the Livonian language, for example, Līlaste, Age, Pabaži.
+The territory overlapped with Livonian Metsopole and Kubesele populated place, and some today's names are inherited from the Livonian language, for example, Līlaste, Aģe, Pabaži.
 Metsepole significant centres included Skulte, Liepupe, and Limbaži villages.
 A significant road crossed the territory towards Soontagana territory in Estonia.
 After the 13th century Baltic Crusades, Saulkrasti lands became part of newly formed Krimulda parish.

 Before the formation of Saulkrasti, the territory was a part of Bīriņi parish.
 The current Saulkrasti territory gradually formed by merger of several populated places on Inčupe, Pēterupe, and Ķīšupe river banks.
 In 1823 the Neibāde territory formed next to Ķīšupe River and was mostly Vidzeme's noblemen recreation and swimming spot that became quite popular after World War I. In 1898 Katrīnbāde swimming spot formed as Pabaži Manor estate was divided into summerhouse territories.
 In 1920 construction plans were conceived for Neibāde and Pēterupe towns.